 Hindsight is always 20/20

 But before you get excited with these figures, we have to remember that we’re doing all this calculations in hindsight.
 In other words, nangyari na!
 It’s easy to brag these gains when everything had already happened.
 It’s a totally more difficult decision-making process when you deal with the actual present market conditions.

 Also, one needs to answer the question of what would be a better decision – selling the shares now if one believes the price will go down, or holding it even longer if one believes that there’s more room available for the price to continue inching up.

 These questions, in turn, is related to the timeframe consideration and market timing expertise of the person investing.
 So we’re back here to the basic foundation of investing – drafting the goals, knowing the time horizon, and coming up with the investing (or trading) strategy of the person given his personality, skills, capital, and goals.

 There you have it –the factors affecting your possible returns/loss as a stock investor.

 Of course, your actual strategy can deviate from the one discussed above – which is merely a BUY-and-HOLD strategy.

-Another strategy for example is the monthly buying of its shares, in effect accumulating shares especially when its price was down.
-By regularly buying especially when the price is down, one is able to maximize the returns with the cheaper levels the stocks are bought.
+Another strategy, for example, is the monthly buying of its shares, in effect accumulating shares of a great company especially when its price was down.
+By regularly buying shares especially when the price is down (as long as the reason for sell-off is unwarranted), one is able to maximize the returns with the cheaper levels the stocks are bought.

 See for example the actual returns of this strategy coming from Truly Rich Club of which I’m a long-time member.
 They do this with their strategy called Strategic Averaging Method.
 You can learn more about it here.